faridyusof727/faridyusof727.github.io/content/posts/start-simple-with-go.md

         └── repository.go
 ```

-The point that I'm trying to emphasise it to always "start simple".
+The point that I'm trying to emphasise is, to always "start simple".
 Your structure
 is totally fine… until it isn't.
 As soon as files/domains start to balloon or
 cross-cutting concerns emerge, refactor by subdomain/feature and move shared
 concerns out to their own packages.